Friday, March 29, 2013

 6. Question of intention.
 Is there a purpose for your life?
 If so, what is it?

-I believe that the single most important purpose of living is 'service'.
-My purpose is to give back what I have been given; to share what has been showered and to enjoy a meaningful life.
+I believe the most crucial purpose of living is 'service.'
+My goal is to give back what I have been given, to share what has been showered, and enjoy a meaningful life.

 7. Question of significance.
 Does your life matter?

 Everyone matters in their own way.
-For, me I must believe that my life matters because I have been blessed to serve on my own capacity and ability.
-I have asked, I received, and so I have something to give.
-It doesn't matter to be significant, but what matters is significant living--living with a purpose.
+I must believe in my issues in life because I have been blessed to serve in my own capacity and ability.
+I have asked for and received it, so I have something to give.
+It doesn't matter to be significant, but what matters is meaningful living--living with a purpose.

 © 2013 Del Cusay